-Eating more ALA (for example, by increasing walnuts or enriched margarine) probably makes little or no difference to all-cause or cardiovascular deaths or coronary events but probably slightly reduce cardiovascular events, coronary mortality and heart irregularities (moderate/low-quality evidence).
+Eating more ALA (for example, by increasing walnuts or enriched margarine) probably makes little or no difference to all-cause, cardiovascular or coronary deaths or coronary events but probably slightly reduces cardiovascular events and heart irregularities (moderate/low-quality evidence).
 Effects of ALA on stroke are unclear as the evidence was of very low quality.

 There is evidence that taking omega-3 capsules does not reduce heart disease, stroke or death.
 There is little evidence of effects of eating fish.
 Although EPA and DHA reduce triglycerides, supplementary omega-3 fats are probably not useful for preventing or treating heart and circulatory diseases.
 However, increasing plant-based ALA may be slightly protective for some heart and circulatory diseases.

 This is the most extensive systematic assessment of effects of omega-3 fats on cardiovascular health to date.
 Moderate- and high-quality evidence suggests that increasing EPA and DHA has little or no effect on mortality or cardiovascular health (evidence mainly from supplement trials).
 Previous suggestions of benefits from EPA and DHA supplements appear to spring from trials with higher risk of bias.
-Low-quality evidence suggests ALA may slightly reduce CVD event risk, CHD mortality and arrhythmia.
+Low-quality evidence suggests ALA may slightly reduce CVD event and arrhythmia risk.

 Researchers have suggested that omega-3 polyunsaturated fatty acids from oily fish (long-chain omega-3 (LCn3), including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA)), as well as from plants (alpha-linolenic acid (ALA)) benefit cardiovascular health.
 Guidelines recommend increasing omega-3-rich foods, and sometimes supplementation, but recent trials have not confirmed this.